Nashwanss/Be-Visible/README.md

 - One for the coaches
 - One for the learners
-- One for Companies and recruiters to check out learners profiles
+- One for companies and recruiters to check out learners profiles

 ## Preview